 Our elites have exposed their hand.
 They have nothing to offer.
 They can destroy but they cannot build.
 They can repress but they cannot lead.
 They can steal but they cannot share.
 They have no ideas, no plans and no vision for the future.

 Except, one may add, for the perpetuation of their autocratic, self-enriching, dominant rule at the expense of the “99 percent.”
 Their outcry is for law and order – clear the tents from the public parks.
 These are the same corporatists who constantly receive from the corporate-dominated state all kinds of waivers from health and safety regulations, from government contract rules, from fair labor standards, from taxes.
+Those in need of an overview of the Fair Labor Standards Act in Colorado can find this information over on the Baird Quinn website.
 And all kinds of loopholes to enhance their profits and executive pay packages.
 But there are no waivers for orderly encampments non-violently advancing justice for “we the people” by spotlighting the gross inequities and cruelties imposed on tens of millions of innocent Americans.

 They’ll be everywhere now